ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 ## Pytorch Adversarial Training on CIFAR-10

 * This repository provides simple PyTorch implementations for adversarial training methods on CIFAR-10.
-* This repository shows fine reproduced accuracies which are similar to the accuracies in the original papers.
+* This repository shows nice reproduced accuracies which are similar to the accuracies in the original papers.
 * If you have questions about this repository, please send an e-mail to me (dongbinna@postech.ac.kr) or make an issue.

 ### Experiment Settings

-* The basic experiment setting used in this repository are followed the setting used in [Madry Laboratory](https://github.com/MadryLab/cifar10_challenge).
+* The basic experiment setting used in this repository follows the setting used in [Madry Laboratory](https://github.com/MadryLab/cifar10_challenge).
 * Dataset: CIFAR-10 (10 classes)
 * Attack method: PGD attack (Epsilon size is 0.0314 in L-infinity bound)
 * Training batch size: 128